 7. The BBC’s special royal alarm will sound

-While the press may be contacted in a more modern way, BBC has a special alert system that is designed to withstand an attack and also notify journalists of the Queen’s — or other major royals’ — passing.
+While the press may be contacted in a more modern way, BBC has a special alert system that is designed to withstand an attack and also notify journalists of the queen’s — or other major royals’ — death.

 8. Funeral attire only

-Speaking of BBC, the Queen has strict rules for their announcement attire.
-When the Queen passes, news anchors are expected to immediately change into a black suit with a black tie — which they have on deck — for the announcement.
+Speaking of BBC, the queen has strict rules for their announcement attire.
+When the queen dies, news anchors are expected to immediately change into a black suit with a black tie — which they have on deck — for the announcement.

 9. No laughter

-The Queen also wants control over what is aired on public television and has strict rules against laughter following her death.
-For the 12 days between her passing and her funeral, BBC and other public channels are strictly forbidden from airing any humorous programming.
+The queen also wants control over what is aired on public television and has strict rules against laughter following her death.
+For the 12 days between her death and her funeral, BBC and other public channels are strictly forbidden from airing any humorous programming.

 10. She has special documentaries picked out

 If no humorous programs will air, what will?
-The Queen has already thought this one out.
-Instead of regular programming, her Majesty has picked out select documentaries about her life.
+The queen has already thought this one out.
+Instead of regular programming, Elizabeth has picked out select documentaries about her life.
 These documentaries have been pre-recorded and will air on TV following her death.

-In addition to her funeral arrangements and 12 days of mourning, some other logistics — like, anointing a new King — will also have to take place.
+In addition to her funeral arrangements and 12 days of mourning, some other logistics — such as anointing a new king — will also have to take place.
 Keep reading to find out what Prince Charles official title will be and why Prince William and Kate Middleton will no longer share a name.

 11. Prince Charles may never become the ‘official’ king

-While Prince Charles will become Monarch, the council is not required to make him official.
-That said, he will become King from the moment she passes.
+While Prince Charles will become the monarch, the council is not required to make him official.
+That said, he will become king from the moment Queen Elizabeth dies.

 12. The Union Jack flag will be flown at half-staff, but the Royal Standard will not

-When the Queen passes, the Union Jack flag will be flown at half-staff, but the Royal Standard will not.
-That’s because the Throne is never without a Sovereign, as her successor becomes a monarch from the moment she passes.
+When the queen dies, the Union Jack flag will be flown at half-staff, but the Royal Standard will not.
+That’s because the throne is never without a ruler, as her successor becomes a monarch from the moment she dies.